TV Review of “Shifting Gears”

 The Flash: The Ninth and Final Season” Review by Suzanne 8/22/23

 This is one of my favorite TV series, and I’m still in mourning that it ended.
 However, this season was so great that it almost makes up for it.
-I just wish the whole series had been as good as this season.
-The writing was excellent this whole season, and they really pandered to long time fans (in a good way) by bringing back so many favorite characters like Hartley and Wally (but not Ralph, unfortunately) as well as other Arrowverse characters (especially Oliver).
+I just wish the whole series had been as good as season 9.
+The writing was excellent this whole season, and they really pandered to long time fans (in a good way) by bringing back so many favorite characters like Hartley and Wally (but not Ralph, unfortunately), as well as other Arrowverse characters (especially Oliver).
 It would have been really nice to see Kara again, though.

 The only drawback to the DVD is that there aren’t enough features.
 There is just the gag reel, some deleted scenes, and an entertaining featurette, “The Flash: The Saga of the Scarlett Speedster,” which is about the legacy of “The Flash” from comic books and TV series (it oddly never mentions the movies).
 I guess we’ll have to buy the complete series set to get more.